5jt/slither/README.md

 -   practice examples to study for Pythonistas learning APL
 -   equivalent Python and APL programs in which to compare the two languages
+-   insights from porting the code to APL, mapped back to improve the original Python

 ## APL solutions